rose2221/Two-Way-Handshake/README.md

 ## Future Enhancements

-### 1. Persistence Layer (Replay Protection)
+#### 1. Persistence Layer
-Currently, if the relayer restarts, it forgets which sessions it has already handled, which could cause duplicate transactions.
+Currently if the relayer restarts it forgets which sessions it has already handled which could cause duplicate transactions.

 **Solution:**
 Integrate a simple LevelDB instance to store: